Aurilla Furber

 Aurilla Furber (October 19, 1847 – April 13, 1898) was a 19th-century American author, editor, and activist from Minnesota.
 She is remembered as an author of poetry from the Mississippi Valley.
 Her poems were included in publications such as the Magazine of Poetry and Women in Sacred Song.
-She also contributed articles of prose for the Pioneer Press and Church Work, and was a contributing editor for the Woman's Record.
+She also contributed prose articles for the Pioneer Press and Church Work, and was a contributing editor for the Woman's Record.
 Furber was an officer in the Woman's Christian Temperance Union's (WCTU) local, county and district organizations.
-She died in 1898.

 Early life and education

 Aurilla Furber was born in a log cabin in Cottage Grove, Minnesota, October 19, 1847.
 Her father was Joseph Warren Furber, who was well known among the pioneers and founders of the Minnesota Territory, served in its legislature as well as several of the early Minnesota State legislatures.
-Her mother, Sarah Maria Minkler Furber (1816–1901), descended from the Minklers and Showermans of eastern New York, who were of Holland Dutch ancestry, although the families had lived in the United States for several generations.
+Her mother, Sarah Maria Minkler Furber (1816–1901), descended from the Minklers and Showermans of eastern New York, who were of Holland Dutch ancestry.
+However, the families had lived in the United States for several generations.
 The Furbers were English.
 Her great-grandfather, General Richard Furber, of New Hampshire, served in the American Revolutionary War, and her grandfather, Major Pierce P. Furber, in the War of 1812.

 She spent most of her life in a small country village, a product of frontier life, in a farming community.
 She received her education in a log schoolhouse.
 None of her school-day poems appear in print, and it is doubtful that she wrote much in her youth.